vlinderco/vlinderco.github.io/resources.md

 Email: [info@vlinder.co.uk](mailto:info@vlinder.co.uk)

 <img src="resources/images/toolkit.jpg" alt="Tightrope toolkit" class="img-responsive" style="max-width:800px;">

-> "I got more in that tightrope in one session than I’d done in 10 weeks"
-> <small>Wandsworth Locality Youth Work Manager (working with CSE and gangs)</small>

-> "What a can of worms (information) in 10 years I have not managed to gain so much info in one session using such an effective assessment tool.
-Wow….."
-> <small>Bail and Remand Officer in Hammersmith and Fulham</small>

-> "They can see what's going wrong and the patterns...They can identify better choices...It's visual and they get it."
-> <small>Feedback from young people and workers in Wandsworth</small>

-> "They have been able to identify intentions and motivations which they hadn't previously."
-> <small>Practitioner in Lambeth Youth Offending Service</small>

 > "There is nothing in a caterpillar that tells you it's going to be a butterfly."